Note:

 Workshops running in parallel:

-“The Jordanian Education System and the GJU”
+“The Jordanian education system and the GJU”

-Speaker: Dr. Thelal Oweis, Assistant Professor at GJU
+Dr. Thelal Oweis, Assistant Professor at GJU

-“Youth in Jordan: Economic, Political and Societal Challenges”
+“Youth in Jordan: economic, political and societal challenges”

 → Open to employees of Magdeburg-Stendal University of Applied Sciences (registration required)

-11:00 a.m. - 12:00 a.m.
+10:20 a.m. - 10:50 a.m.

 International students who have come to Germany from abroad (EU and third countries) to study are great potential for securing skilled workers in the company.
 Especially with regard to STEM jobs, this group already plays an important role for German companies today.
 However, far too many of them are still turning their backs on Germany after studying: According to the Central Register of Foreigners, only a good third of them still live in Germany after ten years — thus losing important potential for the local labor market.
 Against this background, the German Chamber of Industry and Commerce (DIHK) has formulated an internal working and idea paper.
 This includes numerous suggestions for integrating international students and university graduates into the German labor market at an early stage and thus giving them better prospects of staying — and at the same time making even better use of the skilled labor potential of this special group of people for the German economy.
 Julia Flasdick presents the most important points of the idea paper and discusses them with the participants.